-Jon Thomas is a Co-Founding Partner at Saybrook Capital (“Saybrook”), an investment banking and private equity firm based in Santa Monica, California.
+Jonathan Thomas (“JT”) has been Chair of the governing Board since June 2011.
+Prior to that he was a Co-Founding Partner at Saybrook Capital (“Saybrook”), an investment banking and private equity firm based in Santa Monica, California.

-Thomas went on to be an investment banker for Ehrlich Bober & Co. (a top-10 Wall Street public finance firm) where, among other things, he led a team that underwrote over $1 billion in various kinds of bonds for the Los Angeles Community College District.
+He went on to be an investment banker for Ehrlich Bober & Co. (a top-10 Wall Street public finance firm) where, among other things, he led a team that underwrote over $1 billion in various kinds of bonds for the Los Angeles Community College District.
 He left Ehrlich Bober in 1990 to co-found Saybrook.
-While with Saybrook, Thomas led an early round of financing for Advanced Cell Technology, which recently received Food and Drug Administration approval for two embryonic stem cell-based clinical trials.
+While with Saybrook, he led an early round of financing for Advanced Cell Technology (now Ocata Therapeutics), which now has two embryonic stem cell-based clinical trials in progress.

-In addition to his financing expertise, Thomas brings legal expertise that will help CIRM navigate clinical trials, bilateral collaborative agreements, intellectual property, loan agreements and other legal challenges that will confront CIRM going forward.
+In addition to his financing expertise, JT brings legal expertise to help CIRM navigate clinical trials, bilateral collaborative agreements, intellectual property, loan agreements and other legal challenges that confront CIRM on an ongoing basis.
 His legal experience includes clerking for White House Counsel Lloyd Cutler in the last year of the Carter Administration and also for the Honorable George Mackinnon of the United States Circuit Court of Appeals for the District of Columbia Circuit.
 He later practiced at then-Munger, Tolles & Rickershauser in Los Angeles.

-Thomas has a long-standing commitment to patient advocacy.
-He spent more than 15 years on the Board of the Crippled Children’s Society of Southern California and served as chair for four years.
+JT has a long-standing commitment to patient advocacy.
+He spent more than 15 years on the Board of the Crippled Children’s Society of Southern California and served as Chair for four years.
 The organization, now called AbilityFirst, assists children with spinal cord injuries and mental disabilities that could be targets of stem cell therapies.
-Thomas currently serves as a member of the AbilityFirst Board.
+He is an Honorary member of the AbilityFirst Board.